Donotknow: Kazakhstan

-In a Kazakh tale translated into Russian as "Незнайка" ("I Don't Know"), a khan notices that his white mare is missing.
+In a Kazakh tale titled Hanşa men Balası, translated to Turkish as Padişah ile Çocuğu ("Padishah and his Son"), to Russian as "Незнайка" ("I Don't Know") and to Hungarian as Nemtudomka ("I Don't Know"), a khan notices that his white mare is missing.
 His herdsman finds the mare on the lake shore next to a tulpar, and brings the animal home.
 Some time later, the mare gives birth to a foal, which the khan's son takes great interest in, knowing of the foal's parentage.
-Later, when the khan goes on a hunt, his wife, the khansha is approached by a lover and convinced to kill her own son.
-First, they try to poison his surpa dish; then, try to give him roasted meat laced with poison.
+Later, when the khan goes on a hunt, his wife, the khansha, is approached by a lover and convinced to kill her own son.
+First, they try to poison his surpa dish; next, try to give him roasted meat laced with poison.
 The khan's son is warned against the danger by the horse.
 Knowing that the horse is helping him, the khansha's lover convinces her to feign illness and ask for meat of a tulpar - which just happens to be pedigree of the khan's son's pet horse.
 The horse tells the khan's son of his mother's plot, and says it will neigh three times the next day to alert the boy.
 It happens so: the next day, the khan's son stops the execution and asks for on last ride on the horse.
 He mounts it and gallops away from his homeland.
 At a safe distance, the boy takes a hair from his tulpar horse, doffs his fine garments and wears a shepherd's disguise.
 He then reaches a city gates, and, when inquired by the guards, always utters the words "ne znayu" ("I do not know") to anything people ask of him.
 He is brought to the king and keeps repeating the sentence to him, to great annoyance.
 The king orders his execution, but the viziers convince him to spare the stranger and employ him as the gardener.
 Neznaika - his new appellation - begins to work in the garden: he utters a magic word to raze the garden to the ground, then utters the same spell to plant beautiful trees.
 Later, the king's three daughters bring melons to their father as analogy to their marriageability, so the king sets a suitor selection test: the princesses are to climb up a minaret and throw an apple to their husbands of choice among the jigits and other people.
 The elder two throw theirs, while the youngest withdraws hers until Neznaika is brought to the assemblage, and she finally throws hers.
 The king feels insulted by her choice and banishes his youngest daughter and Neznaika to a donkey pen.
 Later, the king orders his elder sons-in-law to hunt him some meat from a mountain goat.
 Neznaika joins in the hunt riding on a lame horse, but, when he is out of sight, he summons his tulpar horse, dons fine clothes and rides to the steppe and hunts a mountain goat.
 With the magic command, the boy curses the goat's meat to be bitter-tasting, but the entrails very sweet.
 The sons-in-law find him and ask him for the meat.
 Three days later, the sons-in-law hunt again; Neznaika rides before them and, uttering a magic word, materializes a cattle pen.
 Neznaika's brothers-in-law come to the cattle and ask him for some goat meat.
 Neznaika - which they don't recognize - agrees to give them some, in exchange for them having a "tamga" (a mark, a sign) on their backs.
 At the end of the tale, Neznaika appears to his father-in-law as the khan's son he is, and demands his two slaves, his brothers-in-law.